AndrewSRea/My_Learning_Port/Bootstrap/Layout/README.md

     </div>
 </div>
 ```
-The above examples creates three equal-width columns across all devices and viewports using Bootstrap's predefined grid classes.
+The above example creates three equal-width columns across all devices and viewports using Bootstrap's predefined grid classes.
 Those columns are centered in the page with parent `.container`.

 ### How it works